barzmar/YOLO_TrafficLight/README.md

 Unfortunately Non Disclosure Agreement limits what I can show.

-Final Grade for the project was 1.0 in erman scoring system
+Final Grade for the project was 1.0 in german scoring system